Assurance Claims

 Release Interpretation

-tracked-open does not mean approved.
-It means the implementation is explicit, tested, and covered by a stable claim identifier, while the repo continues to carry the source-level TODO: AI_REVIEW marker and the inventory check.
-A stable release may say those areas are tracked and gate-protected, but it must not say they have external cryptographic or statistical approval until a written disposition exists.
+If a future claim is marked tracked-open, that state will not mean approved.
+It will mean the implementation is explicit, tested, and covered by a stable claim identifier while the repo carries the source-level TODO: AI_REVIEW marker and inventory check.
+A stable release may say such areas are tracked and gate-protected, but it must not say they have external cryptographic or statistical approval until a written disposition exists.

 When a pull request changes an enforced or process claim, it must update the relevant gate or documentation in the same PR.
 When it changes a tracked-open claim, it must update this file, ai-review.md, and the corresponding source comments or tests.